Raivis80/First-Milestone-Project/TESTING.md

 ## ***Testing Website responsiveness***
 ### **Testing Navigation responsiveness**

-Navigation Bar is fully responsive using flexbox, bootsrap5 components and a bit of bootstrap Javascript function (for toggle menu) drop-down.
+Navigation Bar is fully responsive.
+I'm using flexbox system with some bootsrap 5 components and a bit of bootstrap Javascript function (for toggle menu) drop-down.

-As you scroll page Navigation Bar will remain fixed at the top of the browser's viewport.
-I'm using display Property "Fixed" for this.
+I'm using display Property "display" with value "fixed" as you scroll page Navigation Bar will remain fixed at the top of the browser's viewport.

 ![responsivedesign](assets/project-files/testing/responsive-test/testing-nav.gif)
 #